A faster algorithm for Vertex Cover parameterized by solution size: Branching on 5-vertices

-Note that, if $G$ is in 5BP, then any 5-vertex $u$ only has neighbors of degree 4 and 5 (else we would have $R(u) \geq 1$).
-Unlike in the degree-3 case, we cannot ensure that $G$ has no four-cycles.
+Note that, when these conditions hold, then no 5-vertex $u$ can have subcubic neighbors (else we would have $S(u) \geq 1$).
+Unlike in the degree-4 case, we cannot ensure that $G$ has no four-cycles.
 However, we can show that the four-cycles are heavily restricted.